frstich/seamless-agent/README.md

 Copilot will automatically use this tool when it needs your confirmation.
 When triggered:

 1. A notification appears in VS Code
-2. Click "Respond" to open the input dialog
+2. Click "Open Console" to open the request panel
 3. Type your response
 4. Copilot continues based on your input